Your gluteus maximus is, as suggested by its name, the largest muscle in your body. It's crucial to providing powerful pedal strokes.

 In terms of the working day, Roberts recommends stand up desks, whilst Monger-Godfrey is a big fan of using a gym ball as a chair, which encourages constant core engagement, as well as standing up and walking around every 20-minutes.

-The diagnosis of ‘lazy glutes’, ‘glutes not firing’ and other variations of the same is quite common.
-Often, it’ll come from a physiotherapist, osteopath, trainer or coach.
+The diagnosis of ‘lazy glutes’, ‘glutes not firing’ and other variations of the same often comes from a physiotherapist, osteopath, trainer or coach.
+But how does an expert arrive at this diagnosis?

 “It's very individual.
 But I usually have someone lie on their front and get them to push both legs to the side.
 Often one buttock will raise above the other and overpower it, so you’re looking at how quickly they recruit, whether they recruit together and which one lasts longer,” former-pro cyclist Monger-Godfrey explains.